cschwem2er/mini-praw/readme.md

     print("[TOP/week]", post["title"], post["score"])
 ```

-Each post is a simple `dict` with keys like:
+Each post is a simple Python `dict` with keys like:

 ```python
 {